Content Highlights

 How Did the DOL Change the Definition of Independent Contractor?

-- The permanency of the relationship.
+- The permanency of the worker’s relationship with the potential employer;

-- The amount of the alleged contractor’s investment in facilities and equipment.
+- The amount of the worker’s investment in facilities, equipment, or helpers;

-- The alleged contractor’s opportunities for profit and loss.
+- The worker’s opportunities for profit or loss; and

 The 2024 rule had focused primarily on two factors: (1) the level of control a company exercises over the worker and (2) whether the worker has an opportunity for profit or loss based on personal initiative.
 This narrower framework no longer applies.